-The concentration of capital-intensive industries has created strong demand for a robust, innovative financial services sector in Alberta.
-As a result, the province has developed world-class expertise in niche sectors, such as asset management, trading, mergers and acquisition, corporate banking and equity issuance.
+The concentration of capital-intensive industries has created strong demand for a robust, innovative financial services sector.
+As a result, the province has developed world-class expertise in niche sectors such as asset management, trading, mergers and acquisition, corporate banking and equity issuance.

 Financial Services Concierge